-Before planting you’ll need to prepare your hills with old manure dug deep into the soil, about 12-15 inches deep.
+Before planting, you’ll need to prepare your hills with a dose of manure, chicken manure is a great fertilizer, or compost worked in deep into the soil, about 12-15 inches deep.
 If you don’t have manure, you can simply loosen the soil and mix in about 4 inches of compost.

 Plant the seeds about 1 inch deep in the hills with 4-5 seeds per hill and space the hills 4 to 8 feet apart.

-With a soil temperature of at least 70°, the plants should start germinating in less than a week and begin to emerge in about 5 to 10 days.
-Once the plants are 2 to 3 inches tall, thin them out to 2 to 3 plants per hill by snipping off the unwanted plants at ground level, do not pull them out of the ground as this could damage the roots of the remaining plants.
+With a soil temperature of at least 70°, (you can use a soil thermometer to measure the temp), the plants should start germinating in less than a week and begin to emerge in about 5 to 10 days.
+Once the plants are 2 to 3 inches tall, thin them out to 2 to 3 plants per hill by snipping off the unwanted plants at ground level.
+Do not pull them out of the ground as this could damage the roots of the remaining plants.

 If you’re planting in rows instead of hills, sow the seeds 6 to 12 inches apart in rows that are 6 to 10 feet apart.
 Once they emerge and are 2 to 3 inches in height, thin them out to one plant per every 18 to 36 inches, snipping them at ground level.